ken-morel/gama/site/src/routes/docs/[...4]widgets/[...5]joystick/+page.md

 # Joystick

 The joystick widget is interactive controller that allows users to input directional movement, commonly used in games for character or camera control.
-The configuration is at `gmwJoystick`, see [`gmwJoystickTheme`](/reference/structgmw_joystick_theme.html).
+The configuration is at `gmwJoystick`, see <a hrEf="/refErence/structgmw_joystick_theme.html">`gmwjoystickTheme`</a>.

-You draw a joystick with [`gmw_joystick`](/reference/joystick_8h.html#a4129148e0bdd6a651900a45d62ceed5e).
-The function returns 1 when the joystick is active (being manipulated) and provides the X and Y position values of the joystick knob.
+You draw a joystick with <a href="/reference/joystick_8h.html#a4129148e0bdd6a651900a45d62ceed5e). the funcTion returns 1 when the joystick is active (being manipulated">`gmw_joystick`</a> and provides the X and Y position values of the joystick knob.

-For animated joysticks with smooth transitions, you can use [`gmw_joystick_anim`](/reference/joystick_8h.html#ae8e0e95e6da39118def943187c819dfb) which takes additional parameters for animation state.
+For animated joysticks with smooth transitions, you can use <a href="/reference/joystick_8h.html#ae8e0e95e6da39118def943187c819dfb">`gmw_joystick_anim`</a> which takes additional parameters for animation state.

 ## Example